 The term used for organisms that don’t age in biology is “negligible senescence”.
 I first learned about this idea when I read a great non fiction book by science fiction writer Ben Bova, titled Immortality: How Science Is Extending Your Life Span–and Changing The World.

-When I first started writing the book The Seeds of the Yew, I interviewed several people about the idea of not aging in humans.
+When I first started writing my novel, I interviewed several people about the idea of not aging in humans.
 I asked them a simple question, “If you were given a chance to not age any further, would you take it?”

 The answers I got were a little surprising to me.
 My neighbor, who was eighty years old at the time, answered my question this way.
 “No, I have lived my life.
 I’m done.”
 He died a few years later, and his daughter moved into his house for a while before she sold it.

 I asked someone that was religious, and discovered there is a definite theological element to how people answer.
 She said, “no, that would be against God, and I want to go to the kingdom of heaven and meet all of my relatives and loved ones that have passed.”